tedwong/sallyapi/README.md

   ii. create the shop, with pic_guid = the guid of the newly created user iii. update user's information : PATCH /api/user/profile

-3. Before a mobile user can call the SOP step api (get current step/ proceed step in doc.yaml), the admin must have already assigned the doctor's duty of the current month.
+3. Before a mobile user can call the SOP step api (get current step/ proceed step in doc_v2.yaml), the admin must have already assigned the doctor's duty of the current month (doc.yaml).